Web Testing - Using CSS Selectors¶

 In CSS, selectors are patterns used to select the element(s) you want to style.
 Here are the different operators that you can use in CSS selectors:

-One limitation (as compared to XPath) is that there is not a way to select an element based on its contents.
-So it would not be possible to locate a cell in a grid (for example) based on the contents of the cell.
-For that you would need to use XPath.
+One limitation (compared to XPath) is that there is no way to select an element based on its content.
+For example, it would not be possible to locate a cell in a grid based on its content.
+For that, you would need to use XPath.

 Rapise CSS Extensions¶